makhabane1/realign-studio-ai/README.md

-# Listing Genius

-Good choice — here's the updated prompt with the name swapped in:

-Prompt for Lovable:

 Build a web app called "Realign" — an AI-powered content studio for real estate agents that generates on-brand listing descriptions, social captions, matching images, and follow-up emails from a single property input.